-The Ph.D. in Healthcare Informatics program is designed for students who hold an appropriate master's degree and have significant years of field experience.
+The M.Res. in Healthcare Informatics program is designed for students who hold an appropriate degree and possess relevant experience.
 During the program, students will conduct original research in an approved area of study.
-Successful completion of the program culminates in the award of the Doctor of Philosophy (Ph.D.) degree in Healthcare Informatics.
+Successful completion of the program culminates in the award of the Master of Research (MRes) degree in Healthcare Informatics.